digitalservicebund/kotlin-application-template/README.md

 ## License Scanning

-Continuous license scanning is performed as part of the pipeline's build job.
+License scanning is performed as part of the pipeline's `build` job.
 Whenever a production dependency is being added with a yet unknown license the build is going to fail.

 **To run a scan locally:**